The Game Addiction Talk

 No one sets out to be addicted when he/she first plays a game.
 Unknowingly over time, a bond is formed with the game which makes it hard for the gamer to pull away.

 At the 72nd World Health Assembly, 194 members of the WHO unanimously agreed to adopt the 11th revision of the International Classification of Diseases and Related Health Problems (ICD-11), which includes ‘gaming disorder’ as a recognised disease.
 The new classifications will come into effect on 1 January 2022.
 Below is WHO video on Gaming Disorder.

-SOOS OIO Game Addiction Talk seeks to help youths, and even adults, understand some basic game design psychology that answers the question “WHY games can be addictive?”
+SOOS OIO Game Addiction Talk seeks to help youths, and even adults, understand some basic game design psychology that answers the question "WHY games can be addictive?"
 Some patients in the hospitals are given huge dosage of heroin for treatment but they never become drug addicts.
 Similarly, the game itself is not the only reason for addiction.
-Through understanding the “why”, the youths are better equipped to make wiser choices in games.
+Through understanding the "why", the youths and gamers are better equipped to make wiser choices in games.